DanielShuey/testme/README.md

 There is something about you that troubles me.
 Your manner is strange for a lonely code warrior.

+## How long till version 1.0?

+When these features are completed

+ - Test class methods (only instance methods can be tested at this time)
+ - Blocks need to parsed back into a string
+ - Test more complex method stubbing
+ - Console color schemes
+ - HTML reporting

 ## Design Decisions

 #### Context Sensitive

 I found that a lot of complexity with setting up tests is due to wrapping things in contexts.
-As tests are most often executed sequentially from the top down, this is often unnecessary.
+As tests are often executed sequentially from the top down anyway, this is often unnecessary.

 This also eliminates teardown and tearup sequences, and can save a lot of time.
 Instead of executing our setup for every single test case, we only setup exactly what is needed once, and adjust as necessary between test cases.
 This works because we often readjust every state required to run the next test in order to maintain clarity.
 Meaning being able to hop in-between contexts is often unnecessary.

 #### Self Documenting Tests

-We are seeing less and less the use of code comments, and instead focusing more on self documenting code, tests and stories to describe our functionality.
+TestMe aims to reduce the use of code comments and test descriptions, and instead focusing more on self documenting code to describe our functionality.

 Especially when describing contexts there is no need to re-describe them.
 Abstracting explicit tests and describing them with behaviour also makes tests much more difficult to maintain or delete.